AdobeDocs/experience-manager-65.en/help/forms/using/best-practices-for-creating-forms-in-designer.md

     * 6.2 Ensure that equivalents for dynamic content are updated when the dynamic content changes.
     * 6.3 Ensure that pages are usable when scripts, applets, or other programmatic objects are turned off or not supported.
 If this is not possible, provide equivalent information on an alternative accessible page.
     * 6.5 Ensure that dynamic content is accessible or provide an alternative presentation or page (P2).
-    * 8.1 Make programmatic elements such as scripts and applets directly accessible or compatible with assistive technologies [Priority 1 if functionality is important and not presented elsewhere, otherwise (P2)
+    * 8.1 Make programmatic elements such as scripts and applets directly accessible or compatible with assistive technologies [Priority 1 if functionality is important and not presented elsewhere], otherwise (P2).
     * 9.3 For scripts, specify logical event handlers rather than device-dependent event handlers (P2).
     * 10.1 Until user agents allow users to turn off spawned windows, do not cause pop-ups or other windows to appear and do not change the current window without informing the user.
 * WCAG 2.0